As we go through bud break in Colquitt County, lets discuss a few topics such as budmoth, Ambrosia beetle and Phylloxera.

-Pecan Budmoth – Adults overwinter under bark scales then start laying eggs in the Spring.
+Pecan Budmoth – Accroding to Andrew Sawyer, UGA Area Pecan Agent, budmoth adults overwinter under bark scales then start laying eggs in the spring.
 Eggs hatch in about 6 days and the larvae then feed on buds and leaves.
 The tips of the leaves may look necrotic or burned.
 They stay in larvae stage for 2 weeks, it takes about a month to complete a generation.
 They can have 5 or 6 generations in a year.
-This maybe why we had so much damage last year.
-They seemed to keep hammering young trees over and over.
-They can damage an old tree, but first year trees are what they need to be worried about.
-They can kill a first year tree for sure.

 What do they need to do?
 The best thing is scout for them first.
 Once you see or confirm damage from budmoths, apply insecticide.
 Tiny larvae will be cream colored and mature larvae will be yellow-green and have brown head.
 Terminals and tips of leaves look burned up.

 What insecticide to use?
-Worm materials better than Lorsban if you catch it early.
-We used Lorsban a lot last year because the problem got so bad, we needed a quick knock-down.
-If you catch early, I would do:
+Worm materials perform better than Lorsban if you catch budmoth early.
+Lorsban can provide quick quick knock-down.
+If you catch early, the insecticides below perform well:

 - Intrepid Edge

 The main difference is with Minecto Pro or anything containing the cyantraniliprole family, Dr. Hudson says has a long residual.
 Could be a month?
 It is more expensive though.
 I think catching them early, Dimlin and Intrepid is fine.

 Asian Ambrosia Beetle – According to UGA Pecan Team , Ambrosia beetle numbers are not as high this year, but they tend to have two spikes in activity: 1) Feb/March then again April/May.
 This pest can be bad on first year trees.